Rob-Mundy/Rock-paper-scissors-lizard-spock/README.md

     + The site passed through the [JSHint](https://jshint.com/) validator with 29 warnings.

-    + All bar 2 of the warnings regard the compatibility of the syntax used across certain browsers, with advice on which browser versions to use.
+    + All bar 2 of the warnings relate to the compatibility of the syntax used across certain browsers, with advice on which browser versions to use.
 I have chosen to ignore these as the syntax used is as taught in the syllabus.

     + The remaining 2 errors stated that the "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics".
 I have chosen to ignore these as the same warnings appear when the walkthrough project "Love Maths" script is entered into the validator.